ekodikara/Edit-host-and-vhost/PULL_REQUEST_TEMPLATE.md

-Hello, and thanks for contributing to <%= name %>!
+Hello, and thanks for contributing to Edit-host-and-vhost